-That dolphins play together is an impression strengthened by the whistles and squeaks they utter, that/tak/be heard from the deck but even more clearly through the hull in the forward part of the boat.
-The sounds have been asigned a communicative purpose and probably are constantly made by the members of a school, wherefore they do not, when considered alone, simply indicate playful behavior.
+That dolphins play together is an impression strengthened by the whistles and squeaks they utter, heard from the deck but even more clearly through the hull in the forward part of the boat.
+The sounds have been assigned a communicative purpose and probably are constantly made by the members of a school, wherefore they do not, when considered alone, simply indicate playful behavior.
 But when coupled with the way the animals dispose themselves in relation to a boat, weaving about and alternating positions, the feeling that the sounds are something more than an automatic reaction is too strong to be ignored.
-The more we learn about dolphins and the closer our relationship with them become, the greater their intelligence and capacity for learning seems to be.
-Along with these highest attributes of the nervous system always seems to go a capacity for conscious enjoyment and play, and in this respect dolphins do not lag behind the other most intelligent animals.
+The more we learn about dolphins and the closer our relations with them become, the greater is our estimate of their their intelligence and/capacity for learning APATATION Along with these highest attributes of the nervous system always seems to go a capacity for conscious enjoyment and play, and in this respect dolphins do not lag behind the other most intelligent animals.

 Several groups of dolphins appeared before the day was over, or the same school returned again and again, giving us ample opportunity for observing them.
 One thing we noticed right away was the criss-cross of white scratches they all bore on their gray backs and flanks.
-It seemed that part of their interest in a boat was the opportunity it gave them to remove parasites by rubbing themselves against the keel, which could
+It seemed that part of their interest in a boat was the opportunity it gave them to remove parasites by running themselves against the keel, which could account for the scratches, but we were never able to verify this suspicion.
+One female dolphin was accompanied by her cub who followed her closely wherever she went, maintaining its position under and to one side of her tail and never straying more than a foot or two away.
+Together they gave a beautiful exhibition of perfectly synchronized, close formation swimming.
+Between members of the school we saw no collisions regardless of how closely they gathered under the stem.
+They swam about under and over one another without interference, and even rose to breath in tandam or side by side with never a bump.
+And all the time they watched us, and almost comically seemed to pose for a camera.